VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

         "aLengthMenu": [[50, 100, -1], [50, 100, "All"]],
         "iDisplayLength": 6,
     });
-    </script><br/>
+    </script><br/><br/>
 </div>

-Given our notes from the previous section, the above are the potential time series we can get from tick, pitch, and velocity using our markov chains and a random number generator.
+Given our notes from the previous section, the above is one potential time series we can get from tick, pitch, and velocity using our markov chains and a random number generator.
 Note how we can only transition between notes that existed in the original data and had the right transitions in the original data.

 We can do the same for our tempo tracks to generate our SetTempoEvents.